 The university therefore has a responsibility to the greater community, the environment and to itself to actively minimise its own harmful impact on the local and global environment through the effective reduction of its anthropogenic CO2 production.
 This is equally true of our use of natural (and even recyclable) resources and directly generated resources.
 The reduction in the quantum of the UJ carbon equivalent footprint, which in some way is a summary of the impact of UJ on the environment, requires the participation of the entire university community.
-It is also hoped that the change in attitude by UJ stakeholders as a result of the processes envisaged in this document will inspire a change by our stakeholders in their extra-institutional lives as well as a spillover into the attitudes and activities of persons they interact with in the communities in which they live.
+It is also hoped that the change in attitude by UJ stakeholders as a result of the processes envisaged in this document will inspire a change by our stakeholders in their extra-institutional lives.
+If this happens then this may also spill over into their attitudes and activities when they interact with other communities in which they are active.